The Polesworth School’s Local Offer

 Support on offer:

-Teaching Assistant in class support (for specific pupils);
+Teaching Assistants in class support (for specific pupils);

-ASD/General/Emotional mentoring (named person allocated to specific pupil);
+ASD/General/Emotional mentoring (key worker allocated to specific pupil);

 SEN Training – New Staff;